raspberrypilearning/cd-sebento-appinv-3/en/step_4.md

 One last thing: you need to tell the user that the textbox is empty.

-+ Switch over to the Designer view and drag a Label into the app.
++ Switch over to the Designer view and drag a label into the app.
 Give it a warning message and set the text color to red.
 Finally uncheck the **Visible** checkbox.

 + Also you are only going to want to show that label for a second so you are going to need a Clock.
-Drag one out from **Sensors** – it will appear with the non-visible components.
+Drag one out from **Sensors** – it will appear in the non-visible components, below the app screen.

 + Uncheck the clock's **TimerEnabled** checkbox so it doesn’t fire right away!